• Skip to primary navigation

 Southern blight is one of the most common fungus issues on Snake plants that can kill your plant within a few days.

-This fungus mainly starts from the soil, affects roots, and penetrates the stem.
+This fungus mainly starts from the soil and affects the roots and leaves.

 Afterward, leaves turn yellow and brown over the next few days.